 exists in an accessible workspace.
 If the Amplitude signal's Signal name must resolve to Simulink signal object option is checked, the signal will resolve to the object.
-See Signal Properties Controls for
+See Signal Properties Controls for more

 If the option is not checked, the signal may or may not resolve to the object, depending on the value of Configuration Parameters > Data Validity > Signal resolution.
 This parameter can suppress resolution to the object even though the object exists, or it can specify that resolution occurs on the basis of the name match alone.
 For more information, see Model Configuration Parameters: Data Validity Diagnostics > Signal resolution.

 Resolution that occurs because an option such as Signal name must resolve to Simulink signal object requires it is called explicit symbol resolution.
 Resolution that occurs on the basis of name match alone, without an explicit specification, is called implicit symbol resolution.